tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   linear.fit({'train': s3_train_data, 'test': s3_test_data})
   ```

 Explain to students that this step might take few minutes and it will use resources from the AWS account.
 Normally, this time is not billed in the two months trial period, however, clarify to students that policies of AWS free and trial offers constantly changes, so they should always check the pricing pages for any service that they want to use.
-Bellow a sample output is shown, you will notice that text is in red, despite it could denote an error, it's not.
+Bellow a sample output is shown, you will notice that the output text is in blue.

 ![Deploy SageMaker Model - step 3](Images/deploy-sagemaker-3.gif)